1. Home

 Responsibilities

+As an MSF midwife you will support the delivery of healthcare in many settings from community-based care to busy maternity departments.
 It's a challenging and rewarding role and you'll be responsible for some or all of the following:

 • Working with community birth attendants to ensure safe community birthing practices

-• Running awareness programs in the community
+• Supporting local women’s groups in the community

 • On-call care, often 24 hours